syncfusion-content/blazor-docs/blazor/diagram-component/group.md

 }
 ```

-## Add nodegroup at runtime
+## Add NodeGroup at runtime

-A nodegroup  can be added at runtime by using Nodes collection of diagram.
+A node group  can be added at runtime by using Nodes collection of diagram.

-The following code illustrates how a nodegroup is added at runtime
+The following code illustrates how a node group is added at runtime

 ```cshtml
 @using Syncfusion.Blazor.Diagram